-Hive Coffee Company will open at Jarrow Hall in 2017 - whether you're visiting the Bede Museum and Anglo-Saxon Farm or coming along for a quick coffee, lunch or meeting, our café will be open throughout the week for all to enjoy.
-In the meantime, visitors are welcome to bring their own food and drink to enjoy in the new Play and Rest Room upstairs in the Bede Museum, or picnic tables are available across the site.
+Hive Coffee Company is open seven days a week - whether you're visiting the Bede Museum and Anglo-Saxon Farm or coming along for a quick coffee, lunch or meeting, our coffee shop is open for all to enjoy.
+A small selection of soft drinks and water are available at the Bede Museum reception, while alcoholic beverages are available at most ticketed events.

 We welcome dogs across the site, and require owners to take full responsibility.
 Dogs must be kept under control and on a leash throughout the visit.
 As a family-friendly site with a working farm complete with a number of animal breeds, we ask dog owners to me mindful of the temperament of their pet and take this into consideration when considering a visit.

 Owners are responsible for their needs and should pick up after their dog – we can provide waste bags at the Bede Museum reception if needed.
 We advise against leaving your dog in your car for any period of time.

 The animals who live at Jarrow Hall are looked after by a dedicated team committed to ensuring their welfare and safety.
 While visitors can see rare breeds representative of the kinds of animals the Anglo-Saxons would have known, our farm is purely for demonstration purposes.
 We do not sell milk or eggs from the animals and they are not slaughtered for meat, instead living out their days on our site.

 We attempt through our interpretation to inform visitors about how the Anglo-Saxons would traditionally have lived and worked with animals, while increasingly providing modern information on animal sentience and cognitive capacities to encourage visitors to think about our relationship to animals in our world today.

 As part of our ongoing development of the site and grounds we are making continuous improvements to the homes and welfare of our animal residents.